gfMateus99/Master_Thesis/README.md

 **Repository with the code for the thesis:** Data and computer center prediction of usage and cost: An interpretable machine learning approach.

 **Thesis objective:** Master thesis developed in collaboration with Novobanco.
 The objective is to use interpretable machine learning models to predict computational usage of the novobanco data center.
-In addition, we will develop a novel method using NLP techniques to explore the impact of human context on novobanco data center usage.
+In addition, we develop a novel method using NLP techniques to explore the impact of human context on novobanco data center usage.

 **Built With:**